-Stakeholders: employees, customers, suppliers
+Stakeholders: customers, suppliers

-During 2020, as part of the overall acquisition of the Company by the Group, the pet proposition was brought into scope of the wider Parent Company integration into LVGIG and the wider Group.
-The Buddies branded pet insurance business began migrating to Allianz Insurance plc under the PetPlan brand during 2021 and the successful migration was the key strategy of the Company during the year.
-The Board had oversight of the migration, including the migration of the Buddies Breeders distribution network and the migration of customers, which commenced in July 2021.
-The Board also continued to have oversight of servicing to customers prior to migration, including monitoring service levels and complaint levels.
-The Board also had oversight of other matters relevant to the migration strategy, including oversight of the impact on employee engagement, staffing levels and other operational matters which also impacted on customers.
-There are no employees directly employed by the Company.
-Staff are employed by LVGIG and costs recharged to the Company.
+During 2020, as part of the overall acquisition of the Company by the Group, the pet proposition was brought into scope of the wider Parent Company integration into LVGIG and the Group.
+The Buddies branded pet insurance business began migrating to Allianz Insurance plc under the PetPlan brand during 2021 and successful migration was the key strategy of the Company during that year.
+In 2022 the Board continued to have oversight of the migration.
+The Board's oversight covered consideration around the Buddies Breeders distribution network, the operational impact and the migration of customers.
+The Board remained mindful of service and customer complaint levels when considering the same until the migration was completed.